Senator Orrin Hatch Spoke with Supreme Court Nominee Brett Kavanaugh

 The fact is the accuser can’t remember when or where the party was.
 It’s very possible she is “mistaken”.

 It’s absurd to come up with an accusation 36 years after the fact, have no specific information, and then claim trauma.
-Women are supposed to be believed and automatically convict the man without a trial.

 .@senorrinhatch says Judge Brett Kavanugh’s accuser must be mistaken!
 But the world knows she’s a liar! pic.twitter.com/shXfoAHwVv